jianglong98/amazon-bedrock-sample/SYNC_WITH_UPSTREAM.md

 - Always make sure your local changes are committed or stashed before syncing
 - If you have made changes to files that were also changed in the upstream repository, you might need to resolve merge conflicts
 - It's a good practice to sync regularly to keep your fork up to date and minimize merge conflicts

+# To push your local changes to the GitHub remote repository, follow these steps:

+**Add and Commit Your Changes** git add SYNC_WITH_UPSTREAM.md git commit -m "Update SYNC_WITH_UPSTREAM.md with untracked files check" **Push to Your GitHub Repository** git push origin main

+## This will push your committed changes to the main branch of your remote repository on GitHub.